 Camaraderie and competitiveness make just about any sport a fun exercise option for adults.
 And taking steps to avoid sports injuries can keep you in the game.
-Robert Berry, D.O., an orthopedic surgeon on the medical staff at Baylor Regional Medical Center at Plano specializing in sports medicine, offers these tips for adult athletes.
+Robert Berry, D.O., an orthopedic surgeon on the medical staff at Baylor Scott & White Medical Center - Plano specializing in sports medicine, offers these tips for adult athletes.

 Stay in shape.
 Squeeze some conditioning and stretching in during the week so you’re ready for the weekends.
 “People don’t work out all week, they don’t stretch, they don’t prepare and then they go 110 percent,” Dr. Berry says.
 Bursitis, or irritation to a sac that cushions the tendons, and pulled muscles are common weekend-warrior injuries.